 Be Prepared for Power Outages at Your Business

-Tornadoes, floods, fires and other circumstances beyond control are all possible threats to your place of business and its profits.
+Tornadoes, floods, fires, and other circumstances beyond your control are all possible threats to your place of business and its profits.
 In an effort to keep your employees calm and safe, there are a few things you can do to be prepared for the inevitable power outage at work.

 Items to keep on hand: